solracnauj92/Hero-s-Tale/README.md

 5. In the Source section, choose 'main' from the drop-down, select branch menu
 6. Select 'root' from the drop-down folder menu
 7. Click 'Save' and after a few moments the project will have been made live and a link is visible at the top of the page

+## Cloning and Forking

+### Cloning a Repository

+1. Go to your forked repository on GitHub.
+2. Click on the "Code" button and copy the repository URL.
+3. Open a terminal or command prompt.
+4. Use git clone followed by the repository URL to clone the repository locally: git clone <repository_URL>
+5. You'll have a local copy of the repository on your machine.

+### Forking a Repository

+1. Visit the GitHub repository you want to fork.
+2. Click on the "Fork" button in the upper right corner of the repository page.
+3. This creates a copy of the repository in your GitHub account.

+Source or for more infomraiton: [GitHub](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)

 ---